SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/email-filters/index.md

 * **Set messages**: If you check here and select a reply template, the request message will be set up in accordance with the selected template, merged with all the fixed expressions that are found.
 You can use this to present a form, which is sent by email, and is much tidier.
 This message will replace the original email.

-* **Close request**: If you check here, the request is closed immediately and assigned the status **Closed**.
+* **Close request**: If checked, the request is closed immediately and assigned the status **Closed**.

-* **Ignore From address**: If you check here, SuperOffice Service ignores the original sender address.
+* **Ignore From address**: If checked, SuperOffice Service ignores the original sender address.
 The request will then not be linked to a contact unless other rules in the email filter create a link to a contact.

-* **Block email**: If you check here, the email is not imported into SuperOffice Service.
+* **Block email**: If checked, the email is not imported into SuperOffice Service.
 It is added instead to the list in the **Blocked email** tab.

-* **Permanently delete email**: If you check here, the email is deleted permanently.
+* **Permanently delete email**: If checked, the email is deleted permanently.

     > [!NOTE]
     > It is not possible to restore emails that have been permanently deleted.

 * **Forward to**: If you check here and enter an email address, the email will be forwarded to this address.

-* **Include debug information in the message**: If you check here, the message will include debug data that you can use to check that the email filter is working correctly.
+* **Include debug information in the message**: If checked, the message will include debug data that you can use to check that the email filter is working correctly.

-* **Mark email as bounced**: If you check here, email processed by this filter will be marked as bounced.
+* **Mark email as bounced**: If checked, email processed by this filter will be marked as bounced.
 This may be relevant for emails received from postmaster, mailer-daemon, and so on.

 ## What would you like to do now?